Postdoctoral fellowship on epigenetic regulation and the DNA Damage response in normal and malignant hematopoiesis

 Application Deadline: Open Until Filled

-Job DescriptionA postdoctoral fellow position in epigenetic regulation and the DNA Damage response (DDR) in normal and malignant hematopoiesis is immediately available in the lab of Dr. Margarida Santos.
-The research will focus on the intersection of epigenetics and the DDR in acute myeloid leukemia as well as diffuse large B cell lymphoma.
-The long term goal is to understand the mechanisms through which Epigenetic regulation and its interplay with the DDR occurs during normal differentiation and how these processes become disrupted in human diseases and use this information to develop specific and potent therapeutic strategies.
+Job DescriptionA post-doctoral fellowship in Cancer Biology and Epigenetics is immediately available in the lab of Dr. Margarida Santos at MD Anderson Cancer Center.
+The research will focus on the intersection of epigenetics and the DNA Damage Response (DDR) in cancer initiation, progression and targeting.
+The long-term goal is to understand the mechanisms through which Epigenetic regulation and its interplay with the DDR occurs during normal differentiation and how these processes become disrupted in human diseases and use this information to develop specific and potent therapeutic strategies.

 Candidate must be a recent Ph.D. or MD/Ph.D. graduate in biochemistry, genetics, immunology, cancer biology, or similar field.
-An excellent publication record (only candidates with one or more first-authored publications in a high impact journal(s) will be considered), along with experience in generating/characterizing mouse models, flow cytometry, retroviral transduction, mammalian cell culture and next generation sequencing is required.
+An excellent publication record (only candidates with one or more first-authored publications in a high impact journal(s) will be considered), along with experience in generating/characterizing mouse models, flow cytometry, viral transduction, mammalian cell culture and next generation sequencing is required.
 Previous experience in scientific writing or grant preparation in English is required.
+Please apply via link below with your CV, Publication(s), and Statement of Research Experience and Interest.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html